Online Submissions

 With 1-3 authors:

 1 Surname initials, 2 Surname initials.
-Book name.
+Book title.
 Revision number.
 City: Publishers; Year of publication.

 Reference to an editor or compiler:

 1 Surname initials, 2 Surname initials, 3 Surname initials, editors.
-Name.
+Title.
 Revision number.
 City: Publishers; Year of publication.

 1 Surname initials 1 Name.
 B: 2 Surname initials, editor.
-2 Name.
+2 Title.
 Revision number.
 City: Publishers; Year of publication.

-The name of a journal as well as monographs and collections should be given in Italics; after initials the points are put.
+The title of a journal as well as of monographs and article collections should be given in italics; after surname initials the dots are put.
 There is no comma between the author’s surname and initials.

 The structure of a reference to an article may be presented in general as follows: